RitikSharma02/converse/README.md

 Contributing:
 Contributions are welcome!
-If you'd like to contribute to this project, fork the repository :)
+If you'd like to contribute to this project, fork the repository.